Career Timeline of Brandon Graham: Major Achievements and Milestones

 In 2003, Brandon Graham was recognized as an honorable mention lineman on the All-Detroit selection by The Detroit News.

-In 2004, as a junior, Brandon Graham led his team to the MHSAA state championships and was named to the 2004 First-team All-Detroit team.
-He was also selected for the Associated Press first-team Class B all-state team as a linebacker.
+In 2004, Brandon Graham led his high school team to the MHSAA state championships and was named to the First-team All-Detroit team.
+He recorded 91 tackles and maintained a 3.8 GPA.

-In 2008, Brandon Graham began the season as a Hendricks award watch list candidate.
-On September 27 Graham had 3 sacks and 2 forced fumbles against the Wisconsin Badgers, and he was named Big Ten Conference Defensive Player of the Week.
+In 2008, Brandon Graham had 3 sacks and 2 forced fumbles against the Wisconsin Badgers and was named Big Ten Conference Defensive Player of the Week.
+He also guaranteed a victory against Michigan State, but the team lost.
+Graham finished the season with 10 sacks and was named team MVP.

-In 2008, Brandon Graham led the Big Ten Conference in tackles for loss, recording 20 in 11 games.
-He also earned Second-team Big Ten All-conference recognition.
+In 2008, Brandon Graham led the Big Ten Conference in tackles for loss, with 20 in 11 games and earned Second-team Big Ten All-conference recognition.

 In 2008, Brandon Graham was a mid-season Ted Hendricks Award watch list candidate.